Neoplasene: Animal Cancer Treatment

 Neoplasene is a herbal veterinary medicine mainly derived from the plant Sanguinaria canadensis, also known as bloodroot.
 It can eradicate and treat fast-growing tissues like warts and tumors in pets.
 It is a popular cancer treatment for pets, especially dogs.
 Neoplasene does not cost as much compared to other cancer treatments like chemotherapy and radiation.

 Neoplasene comes in different forms: either topical, oral, or injectable.
 All three forms are available in most veterinarians.
-Which form to use does not depend on the type of cancer your pet has, but it will depend on the location, size, and shape of the tumor.
+Which form to use does not depend on the type of cancer your pet has, but it will depend on the tumor’s location, size, and shape.

 For pets with cancer who are not qualified to undergo surgery, neoplasene treatment is more advisable.
-Many veterinarians used this form of treatment, and there are notable success rates.
+Many veterinarians use this form of treatment, and there are notable success rates.